mrfoto/mrfoto.github.io/_posts/posts/2018-12-26-work-remotely.md

 layout: post
 category: posts
 title: So you want to work remotely, huh?
-excerpt: Why would you start working remotely, and how would you do it?
+excerpt: Why would you start working remotely and how would you do it
 tags: [remote, work, ergonomics, resolution, reflection, new year, interruptions, cabin fever, productivity]
 comments: true
 ---

 As a year is coming to a close it usually triggers 2 things: old year’s **reflections** and new year’s **resolutions**.
 For most	 of us both of them involve our professional work.
 And one of the things that is gaining more and more popularity in these lists is remote work.

 I’ve been lucky enough to practice it for **over 4 years** already and in that time I’ve learnt a few things.
 What works, what doesn’t, why would you do it, why wouldn’t you, how would you do it,….
 I also [spoke about it](/talks/2018/11/15/software-developers-are-people-too/) recently and got a ton of questions and emails afterwards.
-So I decided to write those talk points and conversations down and have it published for the whole world to consume.
+So I decided to write down those talk points and conversations and have them published for the whole world to consume.

 ## Why would you work remotely